boermansjo/es_weashop-Discontinued/README.md

 1. Extract the folder and rename it to es_weashop
 2. Place the folder in your resource folder
 3. Add - es_weashop to your citmp-server.yml
+4. Change the mysql connection in sv_weashop.lua
-4. Run the sql.sql into your database
+5. Run the sql.sql into your database
-4. Restart your server
+6. Restart your server
-5. Have fun.
+7. Have fun.

 ## Setup